 The Run-Mode Clock Configuration (RCC) and Run-Mode Clock Configuration 2 (RCC2) registers provide control for the system clock.
-The RCC2 register is provided to extend fields that
+The RCC2 register is provided to extend fields that offer additional encodings over the RCC register.
+When used, the RCC2 register field values are used by the logic over the corresponding field in the RCC register.
+In particular, RCC2 provides for a larger assortment of clock configuration options.
+These registers control the following clock functionality:

-- Source of clocks in sleep and deep-sleep modes

-- System clock derived from PLL or other clock source

-- Enabling/disabling of oscillators and PLL
+- Source of clocks in sleep and deep-sleep modes - System clock derived from PLL or other clock source - Enabling/disabling of oscillators and PLL

-- Clock divisors

-- Crystal input selection
+- Clock divisors - Crystal input selection

-Figure 5-5 on page 174 shows the logic for the main clock tree.
+Figure 5-5 on page 177 shows the logic for the main clock tree.
 The peripheral blocks are driven by the system clock signal and can be individually enabled/disabled.
 The PWM clock signal is a synchronous divide of the system clock to provide the PWM circuit with more range (set with PWMDIV in RCC).